Spatial Cox processes in an infinite-dimensional framework: Concluding remarks

 \section{Concluding remarks}

+The results derived in this paper can be easily reformulated for $\mathcal{H}$--valued spatially continuous log--intensity models, replacing the index set $[-\pi,\pi]^{d}$ by $\mathbb{R}^{d},$ and adapting the subsequent conditions to an unbounded frequency domain, in the definition of our spectral density operator family.
+Indeed, one can adopt our discrete spatial parametric framework for practical purposes, considering constant functional values over the spatial regular grid quadrants (\cite{Rathbun94}).
+As usual, for the approximation of a continuous log--intensity model, interpolation and smoothing techniques can be implemented.
+For example, spatial smoothing based on spline bases has been widely applied during the last decades, since the eighties (see, e.g., \cite{Ogata88}).

 Several problems remain open in the field of FDA techniques applied to the statistical analysis of spatial point patterns (see, e.g., \cite{HorKok12}; \cite{Ruiz12}; \cite{GB2016}; \cite{Daimuller2018}, among others).
-This paper provides an attempt to solve this gap, by introducing a new class of Cox processes, driven by a spatial infinite--dimensional intensity.
-Spatial functional correlation analysis and estimation techniques can then be applied.
+This paper provides a spatial functional spectral--based approach, in the parametric estimation of the second order moments of the Cox process family, driven by a spatial $\mathcal{H}$--valued log--intensity.
+The corresponding functional analysis of variance can also be achieved from the derived parametric predictor.
 One of the key problems to be faced, in a near future, is the definition of a multivariate version of the introduced point process class, as well as its spectral functional estimation in an infinite--dimensional multivariate framework.
 This subject constitutes the topic of a subsequent paper.